LA0615/Password-Generator/README.md

 - What problem does it solve?
 This allows a user to select certain criteria for a password that will be generated for them upon request.

 - What did you learn?
-I learned that syntax is important in javascript and that variable must have a specific name in order to perform the required action.
+I learned that syntax is important in javascript and that variables must have a specific name in order to perform the required action.

 ## Table of Contents
 M/A